 People were moaning that the RTD-era TARDIS didn't look like a real police box several years on.
 Then they got a look at the Steven Moffat-era TARDIS... and a whole new round of moaning began.
-Now that Moffat has gone from being the cool alternative to the official head writer, expect him to inherit RTD's Scapegoat Creator - ness.
+Moffat's transition from being the cool alternative to the official head writer basically saw him inheriting RTD's Scapegoat Creator-ness.

 And what made this latest bout of TARDIS-related angst particularly ironic was that the Moffat-era TARDIS is clearly designed as a clear homage to / recreation of the original TARDIS prop used when the show originally debuted.
 They can't win coming or going.

 Ever since the show's earliest days, fans have cried foul whenever a new Doctor is announced.
 The show is always ruined forever after your favorite Doctor's tenure ended.
-Interestingly, some of them repeat -11th Doctor Matt Smith was criticized for being "too young", a complaint also launched at David Tennant, Christopher Eccleston, Colin Baker, Peter Davison, and even Tom Baker.
-Similarly, the departure or introduction of a new companion will be met with outrage.
+Interestingly, some of them repeat — 11th Doctor Matt Smith was criticized for being "too young", a complaint also launched at David Tennant, Christopher Eccleston, Colin Baker, Peter Davison, and even Tom Baker.
+Then when an older Doctor finally came along, 12th Doctor Peter Capaldi, he was criticized for being "too old".
+Similarly, the departure or introduction of a new companion will be met with outrage as well.
 Just to show how much of a Broken Base this show has, The Doctor Who Forum sometimes had long threads that mocked the more extreme reactions with good humor.
-And of course Peter Capaldi was criticized for being "too old".

 Here is a partial list of the times Doctor Who has been Ruined FOREVER.
 You will note that some of them are the reversal of an event that ruined it in the first place.

-The debut of the new Daleks got a lot of this kind of reaction from fans.
+The debut of the new Daleks in "Victory of the Daleks" got a lot of this kind of reaction from fans.
 Granted, they do look quite different from previous versions, but the reaction was still quite extreme.
-Since this was arguably Moffat's first misstep as showrunner, at least some of this heat seemed to be a mixture of fans overreacting over the fact that he wasn't perfect after all, coupled with a bit of 'we told you so!' gloating from fans of Russell T. Davies who hadn't quite managed to accept that things had moved on a bit.
+Since this was arguably Moffat's first misstep as showrunner, at least some of this heat seemed to be a mixture of fans overreacting over the fact that he wasn't perfect after all, coupled with a bit of "we told you so!" gloating from fans of Russell T. Davies who hadn't quite managed to accept that things had moved on a bit.